-Other income (expense), net, decreased by \$0.9 million to expense of \$0.1 million for the three months ended March 31, 2023 from expense of \$1.0 million for the three months ended March 31, 2022 due to an increase in interest expense of \$0.5 million on our amended term loan due to increased interest paid from higher interest rates which were offset by increased interest income of \$1.3 million from higher interest rates earned on our short-term investments.
+Other income (expense), net, increased by \$1.7 million to income of \$1.6 million for the three months ended March 31, 2024, compared to expense of \$0.1 million for the three months ended March 31, 2023.
+The increase was primarily due to decreased interest expense of \$1.5 million from extinguishment of term loan due to the repayment of the term loan in 2023 and increased interest income of \$0.2 million from higher interest rates earned on short-term investment balances.